-Alien Boy: The Life and Death of James Chasse is a documentary, available on Amazon Prime, about a man with schizophrenia who was killed by police in Portland, Oregon.
+Alien Boy: The Life and Death of James Chasse is a documentary about a man with schizophrenia who was killed by police in Portland, Oregon.
 This film was funded by The Mental Health Association of Portland and over 1500 individual supporters, which I thought was pretty impressive.
-It’s an extremely disturbing example of policy brutality against a man who had done nothing wrong except be mentally ill.
+It’s an extremely disturbing example of police brutality against a man who had done nothing wrong except be mentally ill.

 This wasn’t just an isolated incidence of brutality by two officers who had previously been named in police brutality lawsuits, but rather an indication of much broader problems with the use of force and police attitudes in general when it comes to people with mental illness.